hazen/crossy_river/README.md

 #### Automatic solving

-Finally the `-s` flag means to allow the program to successfully move everything from the left riverbank to the other successfully, i.e., nothing gets eaten and the attempted series of moves is returned.
+Finally the `-s` flag automatically solves the steps to move everything from the left riverbank to the other successfully, i.e., nothing gets eaten and the attempted series of moves is returned.
 It is assumed that everything starts on the left bank and is trying to cross the river to the right.